Welcome to LUNA & me; my work of heart!

 Every weekend we would visit my grandparents on their beautiful mixed farm in Sussex.
-My Grandma bred poodles, kept hens, loved to bake and had a natural remedy for everything.
-It was through her that I developed an interest in medicinal herbs and the health promoting properties of meat, vegetables, fruit and herbs, studying them whilst helping her to cook.
-My Grandad’s great love was his dogs, he bred working spaniels and performed the duties of game-keeper for a local estate.
+My grandma bred poodles, kept hens, loved to bake and had a natural remedy for everything.
+It was through her that I developed an interest in medicinal herbs and their health promoting properties, studying them whilst helping her cook.
+My grandad’s great love was his dogs, he bred working spaniels and performed the duties of game-keeper for a local estate.
 I learnt so much about dog behaviour and training from him.

 My childhood was spent riding horses, playing on the farm, working in the shop and learning everything there was to learn about animals, especially dogs.
 Most people really love dogs, but for me dogs have always been a borderline unhealthy obsession.
-When I was born my family had a collie, and by the time I was nine I had my first dog, a spaniel called Bess.
-My parents instilled in me that having my own dog was a huge responsibility…it was not enough to just walk her, it meant I had to do everything for her.
+When I was born my family had a collie, and by the time I was nine I had my first dog, a cavalier king charles called Bess.
+My parents instilled in me, having my own dog was a huge responsibility…it was not enough to walk her, I had to do everything for her.
 Preparing her food, health care, grooming, minor first aid, training, walking, well-being, etc.

 When it became time for me to go to college, I knew that my studies had to include animals and animal nutrition.
-Once I qualified, two new pups joined our family and I became a member of a dog training school.
+Once I qualified, two beautiful golden retriever puppies (two!) joined our family and I became a member of a dog training school.
 I learnt formal obedience and began entering competitions.
-I loved training and two more pups quickly followed and training increased to include agility and working trials.
+I loved training and two border collies (omg!) quickly followed and training increased to include agility and working trials.
 After several years I qualified as a trainer and a behaviourist and surrounded myself with dogs and dog people.

 Because a natural diet was so normal to me, I was shocked to see first hand the true impact of conventional dog food.
 I learned that most pet food is made in rendering plants – factories that harvest the remnants of animal parts.
 These bits and pieces are combined with additives like yellow food dye and artificial flavourings to create pet food labelled with the words, ‘made from real chicken’ but containing no real food nutrition at all.

-That’s when LUNA & me delicious dinners were born.
-In 2015, I rented my first premises in a tiny converted milking shed, a friend helped me build a website, my husband helped me to become DEFRA registered, get a legal structure and open bank accounts, I had a little company on my hands.
+That’s when LUNA & me delicious meals were born.
+With the simple idea to overcome the objections to raw feeding and to produce the ultimate British raw food that had been grown with respect for nature.
+I rented my first premises in a tiny converted milking shed, a friend helped me build a website, my husband helped me to become DEFRA registered, get a legal structure and open bank accounts, I had a little company on my hands.

 I named it LUNA & me Dog & Cat Kitchen.
-‘LUNA’ after my dog ‘& me’ to demonstrate we are a family business, run by real people and as a reference to some of the shady things that happen in the conventional pet food industry.
+‘LUNA’ after my precious, beautiful, parson russell terrier ‘& me’ to demonstrate we are a family business, run by real people and as a reference to some of the shady things that happen in the conventional pet food industry.
 ‘Kitchen’ emphasised that my product was really and truly food that I would eat myself.

-I had long chats with potential customers, who agreed to try my food, and to my delight, the website almost immediately sold out of our first production of LUNA & me dinners.
-It turned out that I wasn’t the only person who was obsessed with their dogs.
+I had long chats with potential customers, who agreed to try my food, and to my delight, the website almost immediately sold out of our first production of LUNA & me meals.
+It turned out that I wasn’t the only person who was obsessed with their pets.